 We are standing at the dawn of a new era in Spiritualism.
-The day of the wonder-worker, of credulity, and rascellity is fast closing, and Spiritualism will take its place as the Science of Life, to be investigated with calm deliberation.
+The day of the wonder-worker, of credulity, and rascality is fast closing, and Spiritualism will take its place as the Science of Life, to be investigated with calm deliberation.

-with calm deliberation.
-The wandering medium, who insists on his own conditions, and these of fraud; who objects to anything having the least value as a test, will be discarded.
-The cause has been dragged down-to the dust by these, and their gross impositions have made even the name of Spiritualism a reproach.
+The wandering medium, who insists on his own conditions, and those of fraud; who been dragged down to the dust by these, and their gross impositions have made even the name of Spiritualism a represent.

 Mr. Home has sounded the key-note in this new advance.
-He speaks, and with un-mistakable emphasis, the demands of the best thinkers in the cause; as a basis for our best thinkers in the cause; as a basis for our religion we are to have a science, and not the bungling tricks of montebanks.
+He speaks, and with unmistakable emphasis, the demands of the best thinkers in the cause; as a basis for our religion we are to have a science, and not the bingling tricks of montebanks.

 We can not understand how any genuine medium can complain against Mr. Home, or his methods.
 If genuine, the more complete the test conditions, the more valuable the result.
 Their objections cast doubt on their mediumship.

-Our anthor by no means forgot the Lights of Spiritàalism.
+Our author by no means forgot the Lights of Spiritualism.
 The pages he devotes to this phase are pleasant reading, and replete with instruction.
-Especially is the closing chapter of great interest, being the narra-tive of a scance with Mr. Home, written by Madame La Comtesse Caterina Lugano di Pagigai, of Florence, Italy.
+Especially is the closing chapter of great interest, being the narrative of a seance with Mr. Home, written by Madame La Comtesse Caterina Lugano di Pagigai, of Florence, Italy.
 While Mr. Home himself is too self-conscious, and sometimes offends by his extreme egotism, he yet im-presses the reader with his integrity as a Spiritualist.
-No reflections upon the author cân lessen the force of the truths he tells, or blunt the scalpel he so-unsparingly applies to festering corruption.
+No reflections upon the author can lessen the force of the bruths he tells, or blunt the scalpel he so unsparingly applies to festering corruption.

-The book is an exhaustless magazine whence friend and foe will draw material for offense and defense.
-Had we not implifor oncase and defense.
-Had we not impli-cit confidence in the power of truth, we should hesitate, as so many have done, be-fore pronouncing it best to publish many of its chapters.
-Our faith, however, in truth is supreme, and therefore we regard the body as a public force which comes in book as a purifying force which comes in season of great peril, like a thunderstorm in the sultry heat of a summer day to burn up the foul exhalations with lightning, and blow them away with fierce tempest.
+The book is an exhaustless magazine whence friend and foe will draw material for offense and defense: Had-we not implicit confidence in the power of truth, we should hesitate, as so many have done, before pronouncing it best to publish many of its chapters.
+Our faith, however, in truth is supreme, and therefore we regard the book as a purifying force which comes in season of great peril, like a thunderstorm in the sultry heat of a summer day toburn up the foul exhalations with lightning, and blow them away with fierce tempest.
 DUFF.